Studentofcodeinstitute/expense-tracker-renovated/README.md

 It's assembled by two parts;

 1. Header, contain a title that satisfies own goal "expense tracker"
-2. There is input options, specified for ectual user;
+2. There are input options, specified for ectual user;
       1. Name.
       2. Date of expenses.
       3. Type. there are two options; Cash or Credit-card.
-      4. Amount spended.
+      4. Amount spended in Euro.

 ![alt text](assets/images/first-section1.png)